 Gestational diabetes usually has no obvious symptoms.
 If symptoms do occur, they can include:

 How is gestational diabetes diagnosed?

 Most women are diagnosed using a pathology test, which requires blood samples to be taken before and after a glucose drink.
-This is known as a pregnancy oral glucose tolerance test (POGTT).
+This is known as a pregnancy oral glucose tolerance test (OGTT).
 These tests are usually performed between 24 and 28 weeks into the pregnancy, or earlier if you are at high risk.